 Ensure you support only those hard-working farmers who have a passion for improving the lives of the cattle they raise.

-- Get to know our SPCA Certified beef cattle farmers and ask about visiting their farm.
+- Get to know your local beef cattle farmers and ask about visiting their farm.

-- If you can’t find SPCA Certified foods in your area, use our quick guide to humane food labels to learn what labels you can look for instead.
+- If you can’t find certified foods in your area, use our quick guide to humane food labels to learn what labels you can look for instead.

-- Encourage your local supermarkets to stock higher welfare beef using our quick and easy customer request card (PDF).
+- Encourage your local supermarkets to stock higher-welfare beef

 Are you passionate about farm animal issues?
 Use the form below to subscribe to our FarmSense e-newsletter.
 Four times per year you will receive news and information on what the BC SPCA is doing to help further farm animal welfare in Canada!